SolidOS/solidos/README.md

 ### How to make changes in repos

-As a newcomer, you do not have direct access to the repos.
-In this case, you can still contribute through Pull Requests (PRs).
-First, navigate to the repo you want to work on and create a fork.
-Make your changes on your fork and then create a PR.
-We will be notified and you will receive feedback on your changes.
-For more details on how to do this, visit [the GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) which explains it much better than we ever could.
+As a newcomer, you do not have direct access to the repos, but you can still contribute through Pull Requests (PRs).
+First, navigate to the repo you want to work on, and create a fork.
+Make your changes on your fork, and then create a PR.
+We will be notified, and you will receive feedback on your changes.
+For more details on how to do this, visit [the GitHub documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request), which explains it much better than we ever could.

 If you do have direct access to the repos, it is usual to create a branch for your changes and then a PR.
 A PR helps you receive feedback and lets us know easily about any changes to the code.
 Read more about Pull Requests over at the GitHub documentation.